smcd253/uart-m3pi-ee250/README.md

 can empower students to create these applications with cleaner code.
 This application example uses the simple dispatcher programming pattern with the use of mbed OS libraries typically available on other embedded OSes.
-Patterns are hard for students to wrap their head around, and teaching from a book is not very effective.
-We have found showing examples where a  pattern is useful and having students develop using patterns helps students understand the usefulness of patterns and create richer applications (with more organized code!).
-One way to use this repository is to have the students explore by reading through this example carefully and running this code.
-Then, have the students specifically use this example (i.e. the programming pattern provided) to create a richer application of their own.
+Patterns are hard for students to wrap their head around, and teaching from a book has not shown to be very effective.
+We have found showing deeper examples illustrating how a pattern is useful and having students develop using the pattern helps students understand their uses and overall create richer applications (with more organized code!).
+One way to use this repository is start by reading through this example carefully and running the code.
+Then, use the structure of this example and cater it to your target application.

 ## Powering the ESP8266-01

-The ESP8266-01 (or ESP-01) chip takes a 3.3v power supply.
-Powering it with 5v may burn the chip.
-It needs a clean 3.3v power supply so filtering a 3.3v output from the mbed board with a large capacitor (we've used a 100uF+ capacitor just in case) will help prevent the ESP-01 from random power cycles.
-Also, even though the GPIO2 pin is not used, we connect it to VCC (high) to try to further prevent power cycles (we are not quite sure if this matters).
+The ESP8266-01 (or ESP-01) chip takes a 3.3V power supply.
+Powering it with 5v may burn the chip, so please be careful with this, especially because the LPC1768 has a 5V output.
+The ESP-01 needs a clean 3.3V power supply so filtering a 3.3V output from the mbed board with a large capacitor (we have used 100uF+ capacitors just in case) will help prevent the ESP-01 from random power cycles.
+Also, even though the GPIO2 pin is not used, we connect it to VCC (high) to try to further prevent power cycles.
+We are not quite sure if this matters but we have found many reports of needing to do this on forums.

 ## Updating the mbed LPC1768 and ESP8266-01 Firmware